romponciano/py_useful-scripts/README.md

 # Python useful scripts
-Python scripts that may be useful on some cases.
+Python scripts that may be useful in some cases.